Imadus00/imadus00/README.md

 In my current role, I lead the design and implementation of cloud-based architectures for a variety of projects, working closely with development teams to ensure that our solutions are efficient, cost-effective, and secure.
 I have a track record of delivering successful projects on time and within budget, and am always looking for ways to improve the development process and drive innovation.

-When I'm not working, I enjoy staying up-to-date on the latest trends in cloud computing, and contributing to open source projects.
-If you have any questions or would like to work with me, don't hesitate to reach out!
+When I'm not working, I enjoy staying up-to-date on the latest trends in cloud computing, and sharing my knowledge, If you have any questions or would like to work with me, don't hesitate to reach out!

 - 📫 How to reach me: